NuGet/docs.microsoft.com-nuget/docs/Schema/nuspec.md

 Content files are included in a package using the `<files>` element, specifying the `content` folder in the `target` attribute.
 However, such files are ignored when the package is installed in a project using the `project.json` system in NuGet 3.3+ or PackageReference in NuGet 4+, which instead uses the `<contentFiles>` element.

-For maximum compatibility with consuming projects, a package ideally specifies content files in both locations.
+For maximum compatibility with consuming projects, a package ideally specifies the content files in both elements.

 ### Using the files element for content files